Torvaney/statsbombapi/README.md

 )
 ```

-You could use this interface to use own custom decoders.
+You can use this interface to use own custom decoders.
 For example,
 you might want to return data as pandas DataFrames:

 ```python